influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 ### Backward compatible offline backup and restore (legacy format)

 > ***Note:*** The backward compatible backup and restore for InfluxDB OSS described below are now supported as the legacy format.
-InfluxData recommends using the newer Enterprise-compatible backup and restore utilities, which can be used with InfluxDB OSS and InfluxDB Enterprise.
+InfluxData recommends using the newer Enterprise-compatible backup and restore utilities with InfluxDB OSS.

 InfluxDB OSS has the ability to snapshot an instance at a point-in-time and restore it.
 All backups are full backups; incremental backups are not supported.